 - We use all of the following factors to get a diverse mix of participants in each committee:

 - Finalists for appointment are checked for game, fish, and aquatic invasive species law violations recorded within the past three years.

 - A member must inform the DNR of current and potential conflicts of interest before and during their appointment.

 - How to apply

-- Read all of the information on this web page.
+- Read all of the above information before you start your application.

 - For more information

 - The following managers are available if you have questions about this opportunity: